lildude/phpSmug/docs/usage.md

   Additionally, you can pass any [Guzzle request option](http://docs.guzzlephp.org/en/latest/request-options.html) though `debug` and `proxy` (untested yet) are probably the only options you may need to set.

-### Interacting with the SmugMug API
+## Interacting with the SmugMug API

-Once you've instantiated an instance of the `phpSmug\Client`, you can use standard Guzzle HTTP method calls to interact with the API.
+Once you've instantiated an instance of the `phpSmug\Client`, you can use the simplified [Guzzle HTTP method calls](http://guzzle.readthedocs.org/en/latest/quickstart.html#sending-requests) to interact with the API.

+**Note:** phpSmug does not currently support asynchronous requests, though now we rely on Guzzle, this shouldn't be too hard to implement in future.

-#### Getting Information.
+### Getting Information.

 To get information about a user, gallery, folder or image, use